 Beware of Unknown USB Sticks

-Most of us can't resist free things, but we need to realise the difference between using a free ballpoint pen and a USB stick.
+Most of us can't resist #free things, but we need to realise the difference between getting a free ballpoint pen and a USB stick.

-With the pen, the worst thing it can happen is it running out of ink too soon, but with the USB stick, there is enough space in one to be filled with viruses that can breach the computer's firewall the instant it is plugged in, and do enough damage to render a #computer useless, while copying all our data to an unknown cloud...
+With the pen, the worst thing it can happen is it running out of ink too soon; with the USB stick however, there is enough #space for it to be filled with viruses that can breach your computer's firewall the instant it is plugged in, and then do enough damage to render a computer useless, whilst copying all of your data to an unknown cloud!